-Answer the following questions about your counting system.
-If the answer to any of these questions is YES, your counting system is NOT acceptable and must be revised (unless approved as an alternative system by the State Department of Education [the State Agency]).

-YES NO 1.
+counti s NOT acceptable [e and n your counting system.
+If the answer to any of these questions is YES , your nust be revised (unless approved as an alternative system by the State Department YES NO 1.
 Are claims based only on meal counts taken in the morning in the classroom or at any other location before the meal is served?
 YES NO 2.
 Are claims based on attendance records?
 YES NO 3.
 Are meal counts based on the number of tickets or tokens sold and distributed or the number of meals paid in advance?
 YES NO 4.
 Is the number of free and reduced-price meals claimed based on the number of students eligible to receive such meals?
 YES NO 5.
 Are meal counts by category taken at the beginning of the serving line without checking that the meals served are reimbursable?
 YES NO 6.
 Are meal counts by category based on visual identification of students with no backup system available for persons not familiar with the students; e.g., checklists?
 YES NO 7.
 Are meal counts based on tray or plate counts?
 YES NO 8.
 Are back-out systems used that subtract one number (e.g., number of free and reduced-price meals) from the total count to get another number (e.g., the number of full-price meals)?
 YES NO 9.
 Are the students who are eligible for meal benefits overtly identified?
 YES NO 10.
 Is this a system that does NOT yield a reliable, accurate count of meals served by category?
 YES NO 11.
 Is a meal count being taken as the student actually receives his/her meal?